Jess-FisherKappen/1701QCA-Assessment1/replicationproject/replication.md

 This was my final code after programming the fan to automatically turn on once a certain temperature is hit

 ![Image](othershot.jpg)
-This was my setup of the microbit and breadboard
+This was my setup of the microbit and breadboard before I had hidden the components behind the paper.

 ![Image](missingimage.png)